HayleySummer/Qiskit_Hackathon_Europe/Notebooks/README.md

 ### About this Folder
-This Folder Comprises of Other Approach of Achiveing the goal of this Project.
+This folder archives the first Qiskit approaches of achiveing the goal of this project.

 * `Grover-3x3-Valid Moves.ipynb` contains notebooks covering the Grover's algrothimn approach of solving the Othelo Problem.
 * `board_to_image.ipynb` is about the representation of Othelo game on different given data sets.